silverbulletmd/silverbullet/website/LLM Use.md

 **TL;DR:** Please do not (heavily) use LLM-based coding tools to contribute code to the [main SilverBullet code base](https://github.com/silverbulletmd/silverbullet).
 Also don’t heavily rely on LLMs to contribute to issues or community discussions (except for language support, if you need it).

-The topic of how to deal with (largely) LLM generated contributions comes up from time in SilverBullet.
+The topic of how to deal with (largely) LLM generated contributions comes up from time to time in SilverBullet.
 Different open source project take different approaches: some allow them because “it’s the future,” some [decidedly do not](https://ziglang.org/code-of-conduct/).
 After much deliberation, I decided that for now I’ll put SilverBullet in the latter camp, as in: no thank you.

 There are two main reasons for this, the first is _moral_, a second more _practical_.